 Once-in-a-lifetime experience running the mountains of Flagstaff and the Red Rocks of Sedona.

-To allow us to provide an intimate and personal experience to every camper, the 2020 RKUC Summer camp will be limited to 20 guests.
+To allow us to provide an intimate and personal experience to every camper, the 2020 RKUC Summer Retreat will be limited to 20 guests.
 Registration requests after the camp reaches capacity will be placed on a waitlist in case of cancellations.